Car Accident Statute of Limitations in Waldorf, Maryland

 For example, if you have a car accident claim against the federal government, you must provide notice within two years of the date of the accident.
 Claims against the Maryland state government or a local government in Maryland require notice within one year of the accident date.
 Failure to give timely notice of your claim will result in your claim being barred.

-If you’ve been involved in a car accident in Maryland, a Waldorf car accident lawyer at Trollinger Law LLC can explain how the statute of limitations applies in your case in a free consultation.
+If you’ve been involved in a car accident in Maryland, a car accident lawyer in Waldorf at Trollinger Law LLC can explain how the statute of limitations applies in your case in a free consultation.
 Call or contact us today for a free consultation.